 - Long Range ~433MHz: ImmersionRC EzUHF set with a compatible remote (e.g. Taranis)

 In addition to the transmitter/receiver pairs being compatible, the receiver must also be compatible with PX4 and the flight controller hardware.

 - All Futaba S.BUS and S.BUS2 RC receivers

 - All PPM models from other manufacturers

-- PPM and S.BUS receivers must connect to the RC ground, power and signal pins as shown.
+- PPM-Sum and S.BUS receivers must connect directly to the RC ground, power and signal pins (typically labeled RC or RCIN)

-- PWM receivers must connect to the RCIN channel via a PPM encoder like this one (PPM receivers use a single signal wire for all channels, while PWM receivers have an individual wire for each channe).
+- PPM receivers that have an individual wire for each channel must connect to the RCIN channel via a PPM encoder. like this one (PPM-Sum receivers use a single signal wire for all channels).